Hester Biosciences

-Hester Biosciences Limited (HBL) is a publicly traded Indian company headquartered in Ahmedabad, Gujarat, India.
-Hester is an animal and poultry vaccines manufacturing company with plants situated in Gujarat and Nepal.
-The company currently has a 30% share of the poultry vaccines market in the country.
-This makes Hester India's second largest poultry vaccine manufacturer.
-Hester is also the first commercial manufacturer of Goat pox vaccine in India and manufactures PPR vaccines from both, Nigerian and Sungri strains.
+Hester Biosciences Limited (HBL) is a publicly traded Indian animal and poultry vaccines manufacturing company, headquartered in Ahmedabad.
+Hester has plants situated in Gujarat and Nepal.
+Hester has a 30% share of the poultry vaccines market in India, making it the country's second largest poultry vaccine manufacturer.
+Hester is also the first commercial manufacturer of goat pox vaccine in India and manufactures PPR vaccines from both, Nigerian and Sungri strains.

 Finances

 Hester equity shares are listed on the National Stock Exchange of India (NSE) as HESTERBIO and on the BSE (Security Code: 524669).
-They are also the owners of subsidiaries including Hester Biosciences Africa, and have acquired other company’s like Gujarat Agrofarm (which they purchased in 2007).
+They are also the owners of subsidiaries including Hester Biosciences Africa, and have acquired other company's like Gujarat Agrofarm (which they purchased in 2007).

 As on 31 March 2019, market capitalisation of the company stood at Rs.
 13.1 billion.
 The CEO and founder of the company is Rajiv Gandhi.

 For the Q1FY20 ended June 2019, Hester Biosciences registers 11% sales growth in Q1FY20; Nepal unit registers 64% revenue growth, construction of Africa unit underway.